 Are your book club members on the same page with book selections?
-Do some members have difficulty getting the books?
-Do you need pointers and questions for book discussions?
-The library is here to assist!
+Have difficulty getting books?
+Need discussion ideas and questions?
+We’re here to assist with librarian-curated kits!

 - The kit will be checked out on the library card of the book club member picking up the kit.
 That patron is responsible for the bag and all of its contents.

 - The Book Club kit must be returned, with all its contents intact, at the same time.

 - You may return the kits to any branch within the Washington County Public Library system.

 - Kits must be returned inside the library.
 Please do not put them in a book drop.